A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 We went to the other end of the beach, where we were almost all alone. 🙂

-The color of the water was absolutely stunning, and we really enjoyed our time there.
+The color of the water is absolutely stunning, and we enjoyed our time there.

 6. Observe the wildlife of the Similan Islands